sameerreddy213/cps/README.md

 - The backend generates diagnostic questions, scores responses, stores questions and answers in MongoDB, and identifies weak prerequisite topics.

-> The connection between frontend input and backend services is not yet wired together, but both parts function correctly when tested separately.
+> The connection between frontend input and backend services is wired together for specific features, but both parts function correctly when tested separately for all features.

 ---
 ## Contributions

-- **Nikita S Raj Kapini** : Building the backend for question generation, data storage with MongoDB, and response analysis
+- **Nikita S Raj Kapini** : Building the backend for question generation, data storage with MongoDB, and response analysis; Integration of frontend with backend

 - **Shreyas Mene** : Developing the frontend user interface using Vite + React